I'm a graphic designer and writer in Northern Ireland. Welcome to my blog.

 “…before we worked together, he was a legend in my eyes.
 His designs, for film titles and company logos and record albums and posters, defined an era.”

-I thought some of you might want to give MOO a shot, so I have 15 discount codes to give away, each getting you (or someone you know) the following.
+I have 15 MOO discount codes to give away, each getting you (or someone you know) the following.

 A little reminder that we need create more than just wordmarks and symbols.